 3. Addressing Your Taxable Estates

 If you have a taxable estate and want to maximize the amount of assets that you can leave to your heirs, life insurance may be a powerful tool.
 The death benefits of an insurance policy can be passed on to beneficiaries free of federal income tax.
-Additionally, life insurance trusts can be created to remove insurance proceeds from your taxable estate, limiting the amount exposed to estate taxes.
+Additionally, life insurance trusts can be designed to remove insurance proceeds from your taxable estate, limiting the amount subject to estate taxes.

 Another common strategy is to earmark insurance proceeds to provide liquidity to cover estate taxes and settlements.
 This becomes especially important in estates with non-liquid assets, offering a more efficient means to cover your estate’s tax bill.